iros/clientsidedata/README.md

 * web-workers - Doesn't have a jsBin.
 * [json-streams](http://jsbin.com/ijitam/edit#javascript,html,live)

+# Is this production level code?

+Hah!
+Funny.
+Nope.
+I didn't architect any proper apps here.
+Use these code samples as guides, but please get to know the libraries well enough to judge them yourself before you use them.

 # I have questions you haven't answered here

 Great.
 Ping me at @ireneros on twitter or irene at bocoup.com.